St Helens R.F.C.: Post 2023 World Club Challenge

 In the 2023 Super League season, St Helens finished third on the table equal on points with league leaders Wigan and the Catalans Dragons.
 In the elimination playoff, the club defeated Warrington which set up a match with Catalans at the Stade Gilbert Brutus.
 St Helens lead the match until the final minute when Catalans player Sam Tomkins scored a try underneath the posts to win the match for Catalans and end St Helens four-year dominance of the competition.

 St Helens began the 2024 Super League season strongly winning six of their opening seven games.
 However, injuries in the middle of the season to key players saw results drop.
-On 26 July 2024, St Helens were defeated by Leigh 46-4 which meant the club had lost five matches in a row for the first time since the Super League era began.
+On 26 July 2024, St Helens were defeated by Leigh 46–4 which meant the club had lost five matches in a row for the first time since the Super League era began.
 St Helens would finish the 2024 Super League season in sixth place on the table, their lowest finish of the Super League era.
 The club were eliminated in the first week of the playoffs against Warrington.
 St Helens were not expected to win the game but took Warrington to golden point extra-time where George Williams would kick the winning drop goal for Warrington.

 In the 2025 Super League season, St Helens would finish 5th on the table.
 In the playoff eliminator against Leeds, the club trailed by 10 points with less than nine minutes remaining before they scored two tries to win the match 16–14.
 The final try was scored after the full-time siren and was reminiscent of the "wide to west" try which was scored by the club 25 years prior.
 In the semi-final against league leaders Hull Kingston Rovers, the club would succumb to a 20–12 loss which ended their season.

+In November 2025, Paul Rowley was appointed as the new head coach of St Helens.

+In round 18 of the 2026 Super League season under Rowley, St Helens would lose 46-0 at home against Toulouse Olympique.
+It was the first time St Helens had been held scoreless in a home Super League game, and the first time in all of its predecessor competitions since 1980.